AnnaShw/diff-calculator-artifact-for-claude/README.md

 # Difference Calculator

-A lightweight, single-file calculator for comparing two numbers.
+A lightweight, single-file tool for comparing numbers — manually or from CSV files.
 No dependencies, no build step — just open the HTML file in a browser.

 ## Features

+### Manual mode
 - **Absolute difference** — `|A − B|`
 - **Relative difference** — compared to the average of both values
 - **Percent change** in both directions (A → B and B → A)